 The Company's brands and branded products could also be adversely impacted by incidents that reflect negatively on the Company.
-Moreover, the negative impact of these events may be aggravated due to their coverage in the media and on social media, over which the Company has no control.
-For instance, there has been increased media attention in the last year with respect to the alleged unauthorized use by third parties of Rotax engines in military drones, which could potentially impact the Company's reputation.
+Moreover, the negative impact of these events may be aggravated by their coverage in media and on social media, over which the Company has no control.
+For instance, there had been increased media attention in 2022 with respect to the unauthorized use by third parties of Rotax engines in military drones, and in 2023 with respect to the alleged workplace violations filed by the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) relating to the Company's Mexican workers temporarily located in its Canadian facilities, which allegations could potentially impact the Company's reputation.
 The increasing use of social media has also heightened the need for reputational risk management.
-Any actions the Company take that cause negative public opinion have the potential to negatively impact the Company's reputation, which may materially adversely affect its business, results of operations or financial condition (see "Risk Factors - Any decline in the social acceptability of the Company's products in certain locations could materially adversely affect its business, results of operations or financial condition social materially adversely affect its of the Company's products in certain locations could materially adversely affect its business or financial condition "Decempany's products or any increased restrictions on the access or the use of the Company's products in certain locations could materially adversely affect its business, results of operations or financial condition (see "Risk Factors - Any decline in the social acceptability of the Company's products in certain locations could materially adversely affect its business, results of operations or financial condition."
+Any actions the Company take that cause negative public opinion have the potential to negatively impact the Company's reputation, which may materially adversely affect its business, results of operations or financial condition (see "Risk Factors - Any decline in the social acceptability of the Company's products in certain locations could materially adversely affect its business, results of operations or financial condition ".